FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_206.md

 # Route 206

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_206/).

 Trainer                    | Pokémons
 ---                        | ---
 Cyclist Axel               | ![][172]  [Pichu] Lv.
 19  ![][172]  [Pichu] Lv.
 19  ![][025]  [Pikachu] Lv.
 19